 It is the homeowner’s responsibility to make sure their project meets Homeowners Association, Restrictive or Protective Covenants, and their Homeowner's Insurance Policy requirements, as these regulations can be stricter than city ordinances.

 A building permit is required for construction, installation, alteration, addition or remodeling of any pool.
 Permits should be accompanied by a sketch showing the proposed location of the pool; distances from lot lines, primary structure and deck; existing sheds; pool dimensions; pool enclosure and easements.
 Electrical, Plumbing, and Fence permits are may be needed depending on project details.
-Permit prices for in-ground pools are based on a square footage valuation, above ground pools permit fees are:
+Permit prices for in-ground pools are based on a square footage valuation and above ground pools have a flat $50 fee.

 Pools can only be constructed in rear yards.
 Corner lots have streets bordering more than one side of the lot, giving the lot multiple front yards (frontages).
 Front yard regulations apply to each street side of the corner lot.
 All pools, regardless of size, are to be built outside of any easements, with a minimum distance of 4ft. from any lot lines and 4ft. from the primary structure.

 Enclosures and Fencing

 All pools are required to be completely surrounded by a fence or meet the barrier requirements as identified in the International Swimming Pool and Spa Code.
 Homeowner’s Insurance may have stricter and/or additional requirements regarding pool fencing.

 Pool fencing must be built to the following standards:

 - At least 4ft from each side of the pool